 When things are going well, and you are not pinching pennies, you are most prone to wasteful spending.

 Be strategic and plan out your corporate communications.
 Do this using the pyramid above.
-Every corporation has main objectives for the year, and other things still need to be done but are always behind those key initiatives.
+Every corporation has main objectives for the year, and other things still need to be done, but are always behind those key initiatives.

 A Level

 In your top category, put those things that are the most important.
-Now, this is where you will dedicate more time, space, and budget to communicating this than all the other items.
+Now, this is where you will dedicate more time, space, and budget to communicating this than to all the other items combined.
 For example, you would have this lead or be in every newsletter you send out.
 You will make videos here because you know you will use those over and over again.
 You commit to writing about this in different ways.
 It may even be a special place on your company’s main webpage.

 B Level